 Zoom in when you want to focus on a specific detail.

-In the photo above, Chloe had just mastered making Jacob’s Ladder and I wanted to highlight that fact.
+In the photo above, my daughter had just mastered making Jacob’s Ladder and I wanted to highlight that fact.
 Had I not zoomed in, the cat’s cradle would not have been as apparent, plus you probably would have seen something like a basket of laundry sitting next to her.
-Now that it’s been several years since I took the photo, I have no idea if the house was clean or messy, and I can focus on what was important: Chloe’s joy at finally getting the Jacob’s Ladder perfectly.
+Now that it’s been several years since I took the photo, I have no idea if the house was clean or messy, and I can focus on what was important: My daughter’s joy at finally getting the Jacob’s Ladder perfectly.

 Sometimes the thing you want to emphasize is inanimate.
 In the photo above, I wanted to emphasize the stone turtles on Mackinac Island.
 Zooming in on interesting details while you are on vacation is an excellent way to get some really good photos of your trip.
 The turtles are an important part of Mackinac Island because legend states that the island is the back of a turtle shell, so they are everywhere.
 I like this photo because you can still see a bit of The Grand Hotel in the background, even though the focus is on the turtles.